-SoCalGas maintains operational policies and procedures that document safety practices and standards as well as compliance with applicable regulations, and follows a "management of change" process to structure change when new policies and procedures are implemented.
+SoCalGas maintains operational policies and procedures that document safety practices, standards and compliance with applicable regulations and follows a "management of change" process to structure change when new policies and procedures are implemented.

 7. Continuous Improvement

 SoCalGas strives to continuously improve and strengthen its safety performance and culture by setting clear and measurable goals, assessing safety performance through audits and self-assessments, inviting employee feedback, and applying lessons learned from incidents and near-miss events.
 SoCalGas also learns from and shares safety best practices among peer gas utilities and best-in-class companies in other industries.